- Young people who want to get out of the school system but do not know where to start (We can help them become homeschoolers.)

 - Abot Tala is not a school.
 We do not give certificates, tests, grades or report cards

-- We are not a homeschool provider although we have a partner homeschool provider (Gopala Learning Haven) who can ensure that the required homeschool documents are filed with the Department of Education.
+- We are not a homeschool provider nor homeschool support but we do have a partner, Gopala Learning Haven, who can support homeschoolers so they can get necessary documents filed with the Department of Education.

 - We are not a homeschool co-op.
 We have paid staff and permanent space.
 We are an alternative to mainstream school that uses homeschooling as a tool to opt out of the traditional system and offers space and community for young people to thrive.